samars92/search_github/README.md

 # search_github

+This reposiotory implements a live search that is built on expressjs, reactjs, typescrip and redis, it used github search APIs to retrieve users or reposotories.

-How to run:
+How to run project:

-git clone git@github.com:samars92/search_github.git
+* git clone git@github.com:samars92/search_github.git

-Backend ->
+server:
-1- cd backend
+* cd backend
-2- npm install
+* npm install
-3- npm run
+* npm run

-Frontend ->
+client:
-1- cd frontend
+* cd backend
-2- npm install
+* npm install
-3 npm run
+* npm run

+What should be done differently if there was more time:
+* Using redux-persist instead of storing data in local storage
+* Adding logging and testing API
+* Enhancing Styling
+* Adding pagination for results
+* Full stability test